 In that way, the body’s natural circadian rhythm regulates sleep/wake homeostasis.

 Unfortunately, you can’t do much to change your body’s internal clock; its operation is based on when the sun rises and falls where you live.
 That’s why we experience jet lag when traveling long distances, and it’s why people who work odd hours are likely to experience sleep difficulties.
-The body’s still operating on its normal circadian rhythm.
+The body always operates on its normal circadian rhythm.

 Here’s the good news, though: it is possible to alter your sleep drive.
 And that’s the key to being able to wake up early without feeling zonked.